-Parent-Teacher conferences happen in October and February.
+Parent-Teacher conferences happen in the fall and Spring.
 Teachers or parents may request a conference in order to discuss the academic progress of a student.
 HIS practices the usage of group conferences so that a well-rounded picture of a student's progress can be given.
 Students are generally asked to attend conferences so that they can gain greater insight into how they are doing in each of their classes.